mirellameelo/toWindows/README.md

 - Open the *.sln generated
 - Right click in brisk_external project and remove it
+- Right click in ceres_external project and remove it
+- Right click in opengv_external project and remove it

     ### Util project
 - Build okvis_util project on Debug and Release in x64 configuration